Martin521/Runfs/README.md

 ### fsi interactive

-All of the above is not related to fsi interactive mode, which can of course be used in both cases with snippets from the source file ('alt Enter').
+All of the above is not related to fsi interactive mode, which can be used in both cases with snippets from the source file ('alt Enter').

 ## Learnings